suprugafad/expense-tracker/README.md

 #### Update an existing transaction

 Allows a user to update the details of an existing transaction.
-The user can modify fields such as `amount`, `type`, `category_id`, `description`, and `date`.
+The user can modify fields such as `amount`, `type`, `categoryId`, `description`, and `date`.
 The `id` of the transaction must be provided to specify which transaction is to be updated.

 Protected route.